Currently in flux.

 Because a total product experience that encompasses hardware, software, and user experience is of the utmost importance to Apple, talk of content has been inextricably linked to the television rumors.
 Steve Jobs' overall TV vision included effortless content consumption, requiring deals with cable companies and content providers that Apple has yet to secure.
 According to a multitude of content rumors, Apple is looking to revolutionize the way TV is watched, potentially through subscription packages.

-Over the course of 2013, news of the Apple television set has died down as a product has failed to materialize and a potential release date remains unknown.
+Over the course of 2013 and into 2014, news of the Apple television set died down as a product has failed to materialize and a potential release date remains unknown.